coloristhk/coloristhk.github.io/index.md

 						<p>I believe color itself can be a strong story telling device.
 I do not shy away from using extreme color if necessary.
 						My main influences came from my love for oil painting and cinema, and very often it came from life itself.
 						I like to think that every frame is a painting, every frame is organic and breathing.
 And I like to bring back the analogue beauty in film.</p>
-						<p>I always tackle an image as a hold, without making too many masks which make the image artificial.
+						<p>I always tackle an image as a whole, without making too many masks which make the image artificial.
 I tend to see things a bit different from
 						the average colorist.
 Always listening from different people, ranging from cinematographers, directors and even AV enthusiasts, always adapting to the industry's trend.</p>
 					</div>
 					<!--// About Me Vision -->